 Richard flits in and out of my fiction and he may or may not turn up again.
 Because of Multiverse II, I’ve seen more interest in the HG Wells universe, so it’s very possible that he and his group will get new adventures, much like Another Piece of the Action.

-From the beginning of In Between Days, I decided that humans would have, even as early as 2151, colonized all available surfaces within the Solar System.
+From the start of In Between Days, I decided humans would have, even by 2151, colonized all available surfaces within the Solar System.
 This means the planet Mars but also a ton of moons, such as Titan, Titania and Ganymede.
-In order to give these locations a bit of spice, I decided on some set characteristics, such as Titania being a Southerner’s paradise and Mars having cities all named after metals.
+To give these locations some spice, I decided on some set characteristics.
+For example Titaniais a Southerner’s paradise.
+Plus Martian cities are all named after metals.

 Favorites and Mary Sues